How to end a while loop in Python

 Loop ended

-The break statement offers a direct way to exit a loop.
-When paired with while True, it creates a loop that runs indefinitely until a specific condition is met inside the loop's body, triggering the break.
+The break statement provides a more direct way to exit a loop.
+It’s often used with while True, which creates a loop that would otherwise run indefinitely.
+This pattern is useful when the stop condition is best checked somewhere in the middle of the loop’s body.

 Using a counter variable